Disturbing video allegedly shows ex-Astros prospect hitting then-GF

 Former Corpus Christi Hooks player Danry Vasquez completed a pre-trial program and served no jail time for the charges stemming from the abuse.
-He hit his then-girlfriend repeatedly in the team's stardom stairwell.
+He hit his then-girlfriend repeatedly in the team's stadium stairwell.

 She eventually collapses into a corner.